poohcom1/godot-private-exports/README.md

 **Q: Why are access modifiers from one scene not the same as another scene with the same script?**

 A: The addon is designed around scenes, not scripts.
 Scenes can be treated as "classes" and scenes in other trees are treated as "instances".
 This is the reason `Protected` variables apply to inherited scenes, not inherited scripts.
-If you are looking for an addon that hides properties based on scripts, check out [Hide Private Properties](https://godotengine.org/asset-library/asset/1989).
+If you are looking for an addon that hides properties based on scripts, check out [Hide Private Properties](https://godotengine.org/asset-library/asset/1989), which hides properties that begins with an underscore.

 ## Access Modifiers